skillerious/Version-Tracker-Editor/README.md

 ## 🔁 Update experience

-- Title‑bar glyphs indicate whether an update is available, checking, current, or failed.
+- Title-bar glyphs indicate whether an update is available, checking, current, or failed.
 - The update dialog summarises release notes, download links, and links to the GitHub release page.
 - Background checks run on a timer; manual checks are available from the settings card.